Veerampattinam

 Veerampattinam is the largest coastal village in the union territory of Puducherry situated between Pondicherry and Cuddalore.
 The village is 7 km away from the Pondicherry city centre and frequent bus services are available from Pondicherry for almost once in every 10–15 minutes.
 The population of the village is more than 10,000..
 Around 5,000 people are registered as voters with the Election Commission of India.

-The village has the history of over 1000 years and has blessed with a pleasant layout as you evidence from wikimapia.
-There are rivers on both sides of the village which help protect the village against cyclones.
-The village is surrounded by greenery due to fertile soil and good water supply.

-Beach of the village
+Beach

-The village has quite a lengthy and one of the most beautiful beaches in India which attracts tourist from local as well as abroad.
-A large number of people take sun bath and relax at the beach almost round the year.
-One can also enjoy seeing fishermen working with traditional fishing crafts and nets at dedicated sites.
-Other scenes including fishing boats entering into the harbour can be seen while having fun at the beach.
+The village has a lengthy beach which attracts tourists from local as well as abroad.